Bcastillo44/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

-# Case Study: Wealthfront: Your easiest financial decision
+# Case Study -

+  Wealthfront - Your Easiest Financial Decision

 ## Overview and Origin